Kanomble/celery_blast/README.md

 E.g. creation of blast project directories or specific setting files, such as the snakemake configuration file.

 ## TODO
+- [ ] check if uploaded genomes consist of protein sequences
 - [ ] refactor entrez query for one way blast remote searches
 - [ ] deletion of taxonomic nodes
 - [ ] interface for the CDD domain search